38 minute read

 Local Transformations

 One important note about all these transformations so far is that they operate on vectors based at the origin.
 For example, if we have a rotation transformation $R$ of $45^{\circ}$ for an object with a set of points $P$ centered at $(0,0)$, then the transformation $R \cdot P$ rotates the object around its own center.
-However, if $P$ is centered on $(1,0)$ in the world space, then $R \cdot P$ effectively rotates the object around the world origin.
+However, if $P$ is centered on $(1,0)$ in the world space, then $R \cdot P$ applies the rotation to the object’s translation vector $\langle 1,0 \rangle$ and effectively rotates the object around the world origin.

 So how can we use our matrix multiplication method to perform a local transformation when the object is not at the global origin?

 We must first understand that an object’s points are defined using local coordinates and OpenGL does not change these points when there is a transformation.
-Instead, it keeps a separate matrix, called a model matrix as the cumulative product of all transformations on the object.
+Instead, it keeps a separate matrix, called a model matrix which is the cumulative product of all transformations on the object.
 Then, it calculates the world coordinates $P_g$ by multiplying the object’s local coordinates $P_l$ by the model matrix $M$.
-That is,

-If $M$ is the product of all transformations leading to the world coordinates of the object, then we know the inverse of $M$, denoted $M^{-1}$, will undo those transformations and produce the original object coordinates in local space.
-In other words, this converts the object’s vertices in world space back to local coordinate space, like so:
+If $M$ is the product of all transformations leading to the world coordinates of the object, then we know the inverse of $M$, denoted $M^{-1}$, will undo those transformations and give us the original object coordinates in local space.
+In other words, this converts the object’s coordinates from world space back to local coordinate space, like so:

 This conveniently applies to all previously discussed geometric transformations in addition to rotation.